Nonprofit-Open-Data-Collective/irs-527-political-action-committee-disclosures/README.md

 ```

-## Example Parsing Scripts
+## Data Parsing Details

-Demo how to part the ASCII data with R.
+Some demo scripts for how to part the ASCII data with R and what types of problems (data corruption) you can expect (approximately 0.1% of the data has been corrupted by special characters breaking the ASCII format).

 Using the "SUBSET ORGS H-M" data from above: "HMDataFile.txt" once unzipped.